yiivon/leekscript/README.md

 LeekScript is a dynamically typed, compiled just-in-time programming language initially designed for [Leek Wars](https://leekwars.com) AIs, and for games in general.
 Design to be simple to use for beginners, but with rich syntax and functionnalities, and a good speed thanks to an optimized compiler.

-The project is still in development, and shouldn't be used for the moment.

 Demo
 ----